 In the Committee's judgment, Mr. Farr's total compensation reflects the Company's performance under his leadership as well as his individual performance, and his total compensation is in the median range of competitive market pay.
 The combination of the performance share awards, stock option awards and annual cash bonus represents performance based compensation of approximately 63% of Mr. Farr's total compensation for fiscal 2015, reflecting the grant of restricted stock to Mr. Farr in fiscal 2015.
-For the other NEOs, the combination of the performance shares, stock option awards and annual cash bonus awarded by the Committee represents performance based compensation for the named executive officers of approximately 75-80% of their total compensation for fiscal 2015.
+For the other NEOs, the combination of the performance shares, stock option awards and annual cash bonus awarded by the Committee represents performance based compensation for fiscal 2015.
 These performance based incentives, and the way we allocate them, reward the named executive officers for the achievement of outstanding long-term Company performance, which builds stockholder value.